t-data-h/tdh-mgr/docs/tdh-hadoop-build.md

 Building Hadoop and Various Ecosystem Components
 ================================================

- A guide for building hadoop and other ecosystem components from source.
+A guide for building Hadoop and various ecosystem components from source.

 ## Building Hadoop (v2.7.7)